Now Reading

 Given that shampoos only stay in the scalp for a short period of time, sometimes you need something that’ll stay for longer.
 Hence, that is where sprays come into action.
 They’re both practical and they will help your scalp get back to normal.

-To check out other options to treat dandruff, check out our product list of dandruff shampoos and lotions and also sensitive scalp management.
+To check out other options to treat dandruff, check out our full selection of products for dandruff, including shampoos and lotions.